crispab/crisp-dna/_docs/index.md

 * We have no managers, not even a CEO.
 Instead we rely on self-organization and transparancy.
 Almost everything is bottom-up.
 * Crisp's main purpose is to enable consultants to be happy, and [Crisp Happiness Index](happiness-index.html) is our driving metric.
 Everything else is secondary.
 * Crisp doesn't want to earn money from it's consultants.
 It is in practice a non-profit company (although not formally so).
 Consultants keep most of what they earn.
 * Our partnership contract is designed to make our stock financially worthless.
-There is no "cashing in" incentive.
+There is no "cashing i" incentive.
 * Consultants are 100% autonomous.
 They can do whatever they want (as long as they don't hurt the brand), and work as much or as little as they want.

 We get a lot of questions about how this works in practice, especially from other consultants looking to create something similar.
 After many years of experimenting we've converged on a model that works well, basically the sweet spot between being an independent consultant and being an employee.
 So we decided to [open source](http://en.wikipedia.org/wiki/Open_source) it.

 We won't cover everything, but we'll try to cover the most important and most stable aspects of our model.

+Want to start a similar org?
+See [How to copy the Crisp model](how-to-copy.html).

 ##Why open-source the Crisp model?